A Sampling-Based Method for Tensor Ring Decomposition: Related Work

-Skeleton approximation and other sampling based methods for TR decomposition include the works by \citet{espig2012} and \citet{khoo2019}. \citet{espig2012} propose a skeleton/cross approximation type method for the TR format with complexity linear in the dimensionality of the tensor. \citet{khoo2019} propose an ALS based scheme for constructing a TR decomposition based on only a few samples of the input tensor.
-Papers that use skeleton approximation and sampling techniques for other types of tensor decomposition include those by \citet{mahoney2008}, \citet{oseledets2008}, \citet{caiafa2010}, and \citet{friedland2011}.
+Skeleton approximation and other sampling-based methods for TR decomposition include the works by \citet{espig2012} and \citet{khoo2019}. \citet{espig2012} propose a skeleton/cross approximation type method for the TR format with complexity linear in the dimensionality of the tensor. \citet{khoo2019} propose an ALS-based scheme for constructing a TR decomposition based on only a few samples of the input tensor.
+Papers that use skeleton approximation and sampling techniques for other types of tensor decomposition include those by \citet{mahoney2008}, \citet{oseledets2008}, \citet{oseledets2010a}, \citet{caiafa2010}, and \citet{friedland2011}.